Lightened-Up Spinach Artichoke Dip

 - 4 cups fresh spinach (1 5-ounce container)

 - 12 ounces soft silken tofu

 - 2 ounces sharp white cheddar cheese, shredded

 - 2 ounces feta, crumbled

 - ¼ teaspoon red pepper flakes (or to taste)

 - Preheat oven to 350 degrees.

 - Heat the olive oil and garlic in a large saucepan.
-Once the garlic is fragrant, add the onions and cook until translucent, about 2-3 minutes.
+Once the garlic is fragrant, add the onion and cook until translucent, about 2-3 minutes.
 Add the artichokes, jalapeno and ½ teaspoon salt, then cook until the artichokes are soft, around 4 minutes.
 Pour in the spinach and cook until it starts to wilt.

 - In a food processor, pulse together the tofu and cream cheese until smooth.
 Pour into another bowl, then add the Greek yogurt, cheese, and the remaining salt and spices.
-Mix the artichoke and spinach into the cheese mixture, then pour into a lightly greased 9-inch pie pan.
+Mix the artichoke and spinach into the cheese mixture, then pour into a lightly greased 9-inch pie pan or casserole dish.

 - Cover with aluminum foil and bake for 25 minutes.
 Uncover and cook for another 5, then turn the oven on broil and continue to bake for 3 more minutes, until the top becomes golden.

 - Let sit for 10 minutes before digging in, then serve with chips, bread, or veggies.